12 top tips to help you build great client surveys

 4. Decide on how you will build your client surveys

 Where practical, we recommend that client surveys should be built and sent electronically.

-We use Survey Monkey to build the surveys we run for clients; it’s effective, relatively simple to use and makes analysing the data easy.
-It also works well on mobile devices too, which many of your clients might use when completing the survey.
+We use Survey Monkey to build the surveys we run for clients.
+It’s effective, relatively simple to use, and makes analysing the data easy.
+It also works well on mobile devices, which many of your clients might use when completing the survey.

 The free version provides basic functionality and allows you to include up to 10 questions in your survey.
 The standard version (which costs £35 per month, but can be turned off when you have completed your survey and downloaded the results) provides additional functionality and allows you to customise the survey with your branding.

 Once built, Survey Monkey provides you with a link which can be sent to clients.
 More of that in a moment.